josefs/meta-paper/paper.md

 pure array.
 In that way it is similar to the ST monad [@launchbury1994lazy].
-Compared to the ST monad, the state parameter in the type has been omitted, since there is no construct corresponding to `runST` with a polymorphic return type which could voilate safety by passing mutable arrays outside of the scope of their monadic computation.
+Compared to the ST monad, the state parameter in the type has been omitted, since there is no construct corresponding to `runST` with a polymorphic return type which could violate safety by passing mutable arrays outside of the scope of their monadic computation.